learn-co-students/module-1-code-challenge-round-2-nyc-code-challenge-mod-1-round-2-alternate-nyc-web-091619-1570025520/README.md

 #### `Venue`
 - `Venue` should have a method `Venue#concerts` that lists all the concerts that have ever been performed in that venue
 - `Venue` should have a method `Venue#bands` that lists all the bands that have ever played in that venue

+## Vera Notes:
+### Band Class:
+1) `Band.all_introductions`
+  - undefined method hometown and name: why does that happen?
+  (because in the iteration you are going through every band, so the band argument is a band instance that has a hometown and a name, so you had to do band.hometown and band.name inside your loop)

+### Venue Class:
+1) `concerts`
+- throws an error: wrong number of arguments, do you know why?
+- undefined method all (after previous error is fixed), didnt finish writing method, so assuming that you were in the middle of something

+2) `bands`
+ - finish that plz